-Some code-specified limit state functions do not have a physical meaning (e.g. allowable compression stress in concrete).
+Some code-specified limit state functions do not have a clear physical meaning (e.g. allowable compression stress in concrete is actually a fatigue limit).

 - Step 2: Identify and select representative structural types and design cases - Select the representative components and structures to be considered in the development of code provisions for the SLSs.